redpanda-data/connect/docs/using_http.md

 ##### Singlepart and Multipart

-By default all POST requests are received and treated as single part.
-If you wish to send data as mulipart messages then you first need to set the `Content-Type` header to `application/x-benthos-multipart`.
-Secondly you need to POST your parts as a single data blob of the following format:
+By default all POST requests are received and treated as single part unless the `Content-Type` header is set to one of the following multipart formats:

+`multipart/mixed; boundary=<boundary>`.
+Benthos recognises this header and parses the body according to RFC 2046 (http://www.ietf.org/rfc/rfc2046.txt).

+`application/x-benthos-multipart`.
+This is a special case where the body is parsed as the following format:

 ```
 - Four bytes containing number of message parts in big endian